 If you want the fastest performance speeds and the smoothest gameplay, be sure to connect to the closest server to your physical location.
 Most providers will automatically do this for you, but if the one you have chosen doesn’t offer this feature, connecting to a server in the same country will do the job.
 This will also ensure the lowest possible latency so you don’t experience any lag.

 For more information about using a VPN on your router, check out our user-friendly installation guide here.
-If your VPN isn’t configurable on a router, we also have a handy guide on how to use a VPN with your games console (we used Playstation as an example).

 How to Choose a VPN for Gaming: 6 Tips